CAT in the Perinatal Period ~ 20 June 2025

 Over the last decade, psychological therapy and other psychologically-informed interventions have been a growing part of perinatal mental health services.
 The mental health needs of mothers (and to a degree, fathers) in the months across pregnancy, birth and early infancy are increasingly recognised and supported by NHS services.
 Cognitive analytic therapy is well suited to this area given its relational nature and the way on which internalised patterns from parents’ own early experience may have a powerful impact on their experience of the perinatal period.

-This day provides an opportunity to develop an understanding of working in the perinatal period and improve confidence and skills in working in this field through a CAT lens.
-There will be plenty of opportunity to share and reflect on experience and learn from each other and apply understanding through practical exercises.
+This day provided an opportunity to develop an understanding of working in the perinatal period and improve confidence and skills in working in this field through a CAT lens.
+There was plenty of opportunity to share and reflect on experience, learn from each other and apply understanding through practical exercises.

 All attendees will receive an attendance certificate following the event, for their CPD records.